 Fortunately, it also works the other way around.

 You’ll burn more fat and less muscle if you get enough sleep, which helps you attain that lean, eye-catching figure.

 In fact, one study found that when postmenopausal women improved their sleep quality over a year by taking melatonin, a sleep enhancer…

 …they gained pounds of muscle and lost pounds of fat, even if they weren’t exercising or instructed to eat differently.
 (31)

 Here are seven tips you can use to sleep better:

-- Avoid caffeine after noon.
+- Avoid afternoon caffeine.
 This natural stimulant makes it harder to fall asleep, interrupts deep sleep, and makes you more likely to wake up at night.
-(36)
+(37)

 - Don’t drink fluids before bed because you’ll be more likely to wake up during the night to urinate, which interrupts sleep.